Most children with autism and communication and interaction needs do well in school, however, some children may require more support.

 This course is run by SENSS Communication and Interaction specialist advisory teachers and advisory support workers

-For more information please download leaflet the SWiFT information leaflet (pdf format, 288Kb)
+For more information please download leaflet the SWiFT information leaflet (pdf format, 288Kb) and the update on SWiFT courses from September 2020 (pdf format)

 For 12-16 years